 The VRAP program has a limited number of places available during certain months of the year.
-Between the months of July 1st, 2012 and September 30th, 2012 there are only 45,000 spots available to veterans who meet the eligibility requirements.
-Between the months of October 1st, 2012 and March 31st of 2014 there are 54,000 spots available to veterans.
-Those who participate might receive up to a year's worth of assistance equivalent to the monthly full-time pay rate under the Montgomery GI Bill-Active Duty program currently at $1, 473 a month.
+Those who participate might receive up to a year's worth of assistance equivalent to the monthly full-time pay rate under the Montgomery GI Bill-Active Duty program currently at $1,473 a month.

 The Department of Labor (DOL) will offer employment assistance to each participating veteran after they complete the VRAP program.
 Veterans who do participate have to be enrolled in a VA approved program of education, one that is offered by a technical school or a community college.
 The program has to result in a Certificate, Non-College, or Associate Degree as well as training the veteran for a high-demand occupation as determined by the Department of Labor.